WyldTaegr/Toggerbot/README.md

 `Alive: Boolean`: Tells whether the player is alive
 `Will: String`: A player's last will
 `Visited: Array of GuildMembers`: The players that visit that night
-`Blocked: Boolean`: Checks if the player has been role-blocked
+`Blocked: GuildMember`: False if not role-blocked; the player that role-blocked that night

 #### Toggerbot/commands/tos/roles
 *Folder containing files for every role*
 `Module.exports.view`: Contains display information for the `tos!role` and `tos!me` commands
-- *Note:* Keep lines short for the `Abilities` property to allow the `Commands` property to be in-line
++ *Note:* Keep lines short for the `Abilities` property to allow the `Commands` property to be in-line
 `Module.exports.object`: Extends [Game.Player](#player), the object that is ultimately assigned to a player when a game begins
 - `Name: String`
 - `Priority: Number`: The priority level of the role's night ability